hiddeco/transip/README.md

 ````

 #### Setting the permission mode and endpoint
-Although the permission mode and endpoint are configured by default as `readonly` and `api.transip.nl` it is possible to
+Although the permission mode and endpoint are configured by default as `readonly` and `api.transip.nl`, it is possible to
-chance them according to your wishes.
+change them according to your wishes.

 **Note:** accepted permission modes are `readonly` and `readwrite`.
 Invalid permission mode will throw an ` \InvalidArgumentException`.